 It’s no doubt nearing lunchtime and the crew is getting restless for some proper Southern fare.
 Head over to Broughton Street, a quaint section of town chock-full of boutiques and restaurants.
 Venture just off of Broughton Street to find many more places to shop and dine, including Paula Deen’s World Famous “The Lady and Sons” and the Goose Feathers Café.

 Now that everyone has food in their bellies, it’s time to hop back on the trolley for a little exploration.
-A few stops over is Ellis Square, located on Barnard between Bryan and Congress Streets.
+A few blocks from City Market is Ellis Square, located on Barnard between Bryan and Congress Streets.
 Ellis Square was named after Henry Ellis, second Royal Governor of the Georgia colony.
 Once known as Marketplace Square, this unique section of Savannah boasts hours of consideration including, within walking distance, Telfair Museum of Art, First African Baptist Church and Ships of the Sea Museum.

 After hours of exploring, it’s time to sit down and recharge.
-Backtrack a bit to City Market, one of the first stops on the trolley tour.
+Backtrack a bit to City Market, one of the stops on the trolley tour.
 Since the early 1700s, City Market has been the commercial and social center of historic Savannah.
 It’s also a great place to end the day with a glass of wine, craft beer or farm-to-bottle cocktail.
 Check out great restaurants like Belford’s, a seafood and steak institution, and Vinnie Van Go-Go’s featuring hearty crust pizza called “Neapolitan.”
 No 1 day trip is complete without a visit to the American Prohibition Museum, decompress from all the fun you’ve been having with a citrusy Old Fashioned or any of the Prohibition-era cocktails whipped up by the mixologists over at the neighboring 1920s-style speakeasy, Congress Street Up !